dell/omnia/docs/source/OmniaInstallGuide/RHEL/BuildOmniaCluster/index.rst

-Step 4: Configuring the cluster
+Step 5: Configure the cluster
 ================================

 **Features enabled by omnia.yml**